Skip to content

 How to Use Foreach in PowerShell

-Foreach-Object is a cmdlet.
-In most cases, it is your slowest option because it processes each entry one at a time.
-Part of what makes it so confusing is it has an alias of foreach, which is the same as the keyword.
-A good way to know which you are using is to look for a pipe.
+Part of what makes Foreach-Object confusing is it has an alias of foreach, so it may also be confused for the keyword.
+Watch for the pipe (|) — that signals pipeline usage.
 Only the cmdlet is going to allow data in through the pipe.
 While slower, it comes with the ability to pass the results into another command.

-Foreach keyword loads all items into memory and then runs.
-This is usually significantly faster as long as you have the required memory to run it.
-It is my usual go-to; I love the speed, and I rarely deal with data sets so large my memory could become an issue.
+Foreach keyword is my usual go-to; I love the speed, and I rarely deal with data sets so large my memory could become an issue.

 Foreach method came around in PowerShell 4 and is surprisingly difficult to find information about.
 If you run Get-Member for a collection, it won’t even mention foreach as a method.
-What we do know is that it is the fastest option you have.
-If you are looking to kill a lot of processes on the fly or change data types for your collection, this option will crush it.

-It is uncommon for data you have collected to be exactly what you wanted, whether you need to convert bits of information to something new or remove all items from your collection that don’t meet the parameters you are looking for.
+It is uncommon for the data you collected to be exactly what you wanted, whether you need to convert bits of information to something new or remove all items from your collection that don’t meet the parameters you are looking for.
 Let's say you are given a CSV file of action heroes; if we read that list, it looks like this:

-That is an awesome list, and whoever had this idea is probably pretty cool, but what if we don’t need everything from it?
+That is an awesome list, and whoever had this idea is probably pretty cool.
+But what if we don’t need everything from it?
 This is where we can use foreach.
 In this first example, we will trim this list down to only include action heroes named John.

 $ActionHero = Import-CSV "C:\Temp\john.csv" $FinalList = New-Object 'System.Collections.ArrayList' foreach($Hero in $ActionHero){ If($Hero.FirstName -eq "John"){ $FinalList.Add($Hero) > $null } }